A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 # Burnt Offerings lv1-4 - conversion guide for Pathfinder 2
   - This is a conversion guide and as such only covers the items that have changed in PF2.
 This includes NPCs and monsters, hazards, DCs, XP, treasure, and occassionally tactics where they dont convert well from PF1.
-  - The plot, storyline, color text, floor plans, maps, images and most tactics requires the original scenario.
+  - The plot, backstory, color text, floor plans, maps, images and most tactics requires the original scenario.

 ## Party Level and Target Allocation of Treasure
 - Lvl 1: up to the Catacombs of Wrath
 - Lvl 2: start Catacombs of Wrath (Pt3.5)
 - Lvl 3: start Thistletop (Part 4)